andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 PostgreSQL 17 released a few weeks ago!
 As a mature database system with decades of innovation, bear in mind that new features must defer to reliability and backwards compatibility despite how cool they are.

-Even promising enhancements like Splitting and Merging Partitions (previous blog post) will be reverted when the core team identifies issues.
+Even promising enhancements like [Splitting and Merging Partitions](/blog/2024/04/16/postgresql-17-merge-split-partitions) (previous blog post) will be reverted when the core team identifies issues.

 With that in mind, the release notes still describe lots of small things to take a look at, some of which you may be able to put into practice in SQL you write going forward.

 Let's dive in!

-## Running PostgreSQL 17
+## PostgreSQL 17 via Docker
 To try out PostgreSQL 17, we can grab an instance via Docker.

 ```sh